Incoming Exchange Study

 Students should note that tuition and fees for the total period of his/her anticipated Exchange / Off Campus Study must be paid before his/her NSCAD registration can be officially completed.
 Unless the student has paid his/her tuition before leaving, or, in exceptional circumstances, have made alternative arrangements with the Vice-President of Finance, he/she will not be officially registered at the university.

 Students should check with the local bank(s) to find out the most useful currency to carry.
 He/she may want to take the bulk of money in traveler's cheques (i.e., American Express, Thomas Cook, Visa).
 Also, receipts should be kept separate in case the traveler's cheques are stolen or lost.
 Small bills are handy to keep in cash to pay for local transportation and incidentals.

-There are a number of NSCAD University scholarships available to students who are participating in an Exchange / Off Campus Study Program.
-Application for scholarships must be made separately.
-Not all listed scholarships are available at all times.
-For more information on deadlines and procedures, contact the Director of Financial Aid and Student Counselling.
+There are a few NSCAD University scholarships available to students who are participating in an Exchange / Off Campus Study Program.
+Application for scholarships can be made at the time of application for study off campus.

 In addition to NSCAD Scholarships, students may find grants and scholarships available from external sources to NSCAD.
 One should contact the consulate of the country to which he or she plans to travel.
 In addition, the Canadian Bureau of International Education, of which NSCAD is a member, has resources regarding grants and scholarships on their website at www.cbie.ca.